Hotel and Tent

 In winter, the heavy snowfall and sudden change in weather may appear as a hurdle to move higher.
 In addition, Pisang Peak climbing in summer is also a difficulty as the rainfall increases the chance for glacial flood as well.

 To beat and prevent these possible factors raising to the difficulty of Pisang Peak climbing, you must book this trip with a local tour operator.
 The local tour operator has better knowledge about these challenges and the ways to beat them at all.
-Among such agencies, Nepal Trekking Route is the one having a long experience of tour, trekking and peak climbing in Nepal.
+Among such agencies, Nepal Trekking Route is the one having a long experience of Nepal tour, trekking in Nepal and peak climbing in Nepal.
 We provide all the safety measures and a Sherpa guide as the team leader because you know, your safety is our first motto!

 Pisang Peak Climbing Itinerary